katono254/Out-of-biz-pizza/README.md

 {EMAIL IS contactpizzabiz@gmail.com.}
 ### License
 *{The MIT License (MIT)
-Copyright (c) 2019 Kent C. Dodds, 2019 Jake Bolam
+Copyright (c) 2019 Kent C. Dodds, 2019 Greg Katono

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal